BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 * Lucky on the Quiz 4, good result.
 One major mistake on the Part B Q2: I should calculate from Y direction but not X. And careful on the book keeping.
 * It might worth to list down all the key concepts, equation, examples in calculus 3 before the mid-term exam.
 I think I might lost a little bit now, and I am not fully confidence to integrate or even connect all of those knowledge points under time pressure.
 Need to wrap them up.
+* The root cause is,
+  * Too many concepts within short time period.
+Flooded and confused.
+  * I am not really going through the proof part of Stoke's theorem.
+Need to think and digest those formulas, understand the motivation, how we get them, and the connection.
+  * More practice.

 # Reference